 Founded by singer, broadcaster and impresario Ruby Mercer and Music Director Lloyd Bradshaw, the company was designed to offer young people top quality instruction in operatic and choral singing, stagecraft and drama.
 This training, paired with numerous and varied annual performance opportunities, places the CCOC in a central position in the Canadian opera scene.

 Two Junior Choruses (AC and IC) were added to the main program in 1988 to provide basic training for children ages 6 to 11 years and in 1999, the Ruby Chorus was created to introduce 5 and 6 year-olds to music and drama through singing games and eurythmic training.
 In 2002, the CCOC introduced the Canadian Youth Opera Chorus for boys with changed voices and girls ages 16 to young adult in order to provide further training and experience as a bridge to university programs.
 Due to the popularity of the CCOC’s programs, a further chorus was created in 2010.
 The Butterfly Chorus introduces 3 and 4 year olds to drama and singing.
-From 32 original members, the CCOC has now grown to around 200 children and youth participants.
+From 32 original members, the CCOC has now grown to over 150 children and youth participants.

 In 2009, OPERAtion KIDS, the CCOC’s outreach arm, was formally created and has since expanded to include after-school and in-school programs, along with educator training.
 The CCOC also maintains a bursary program, which allows equal access to its core program for talented individuals.